Air pollution in Delhi

 A dense toxic smog in New Delhi blocks out the sun, Nov.
 8, 2017.

 MISR measurement, Nov.
 5, 2016: The optical depth of the thick haze was too much for calculation, "because the haze is so thick that the algorithm has classified the area as cloud".
 (Less than 37% of sunlight, AQI = 751).

-The air pollution in Delhi, the capital of India, was found to be the most harmful of any major city in the world in an August 2022 survey of 7,000 world cities by the US-based Health Effects Institute.
-The air pollution in Delhi also affects the surrounding districts.
-Air pollution in India is estimated to kill about 2 million people every year and is the fifth largest cause of death in India.
-India has the world's highest death rate from chronic respiratory diseases and asthma, according to the World Health Organization.
+Air pollution in Delhi, the capital of India, was found to be one of the most lethal of any city in the world in an August 2022 study of 7,000 world cities by the US-based Health Effects Institute.
+Air pollution in India is estimated to kill about 2 million people every year.
+India has the world's highest death rate from chronic respiratory diseases and asthma according to the World Health Organization.
 In Delhi, poor air quality has irreversibly damaged the lungs of 2.2 million children.

 On 25 November 2019, the Supreme Court of India expressed their sentiments on the pollution in Delhi, saying "Delhi has become worse than narak (hell)".
 Supreme Court Justice Arun Mishra remarked that it is "better to get explosives, (and) kill everyone."

 During the COVID-19 pandemic lockdown in India, the air quality in Delhi significantly improved.

 India's Ministry of Earth Sciences published a research paper in October 2018 attributing almost 41% of air pollution to vehicular emissions, 21.5% to dust and 18% to industrial emissions.
 The director of the Centre for Science and Environment alleged that the Society of Indian Automobile Manufacturers was lobbying "against the report" because it was "inconvenient" to the automobile industry.

 The air quality index (AQI) in Delhi generally falls within the Satisfactory (51–100) and Moderate (101–200) ranges between March and September, and then drastically deteriorates to Poor (201–300), Severe (301–400), or Hazardous (401–500+) levels between October and February due to various factors including the burning of effigies during Vijayadashami, the bursting of firecrackers during Diwali, thermal power plants in the National Capital Region, stubble burning, road dust, vehicle pollution and cold weather.

 In November 2016, in an event known as the "Great Smog of Delhi", the air pollution spiked far beyond acceptable levels.
 The levels of PM2.5 and PM 10 particulate matter hit 999 micrograms per cubic meter, well above their respective 24-hour peak limits of 15 and 60 micrograms per cubic metre.